-As leaders within health care teams, physicians individually should:
+As clinical leaders within health care teams, physicians individually should:

-- (a) Model ethical leadership by: - (i) understanding the range of their own and other team members' skills and expertise and roles in the patient's care; - (ii) clearly articulating individual responsibilities and accountability; - (iii) encouraging insights from other members and being open to adopting them; - (iv) mastering broad teamwork skills. - (b) Promote core team values of honesty, discipline, creativity, humility, and curiosity and commitment to continuous improvement. - (c) Help clarify expectations to support systematic, transparent decision making. - (d) Encourage open discussion of ethical and clinical concerns and foster a team culture in which each member's opinion is heard and considered and team members share accountability for decisions and outcomes. - (e) Communicate appropriately with the patient and family and respect their unique relationship as members of the team.
+- (a) Model ethical leadership by: - (i) understanding the range of their own and other team members' skills and expertise and roles in the patient's care; - (ii) clearly articulating individual responsibilities and accountability; - (iii) encouraging insights from other members and being open to adopting them; - (iv) mastering broad teamwork skills. - (b) Promote core team values of honesty, discipline, creativity, humility, and curiosity and commitment to continuous improvement. - (c) Help clarify expectations to support systematic, transparent decision making. - (d) Encourage open discussion of ethical and clinical concerns and foster a team culture in which each member's opinion is heard and considered and team members share accountability for decisions and outcomes. - (e) Communicate appropriately with the patient and family, respecting the unique relationship of patient and family as members of the team. - (f) Assure that all team members are describing their profession and role